 Adult collection channel water velocities must be between 1.5 and 4 feet per second.
 This is the optimum velocity for returning adult salmon and steelhead to migrate upstream through the fishway.
 Velocity readings will be included in required fishway inspections and reported in weekly and annual reports.

-Surface water velocities will be measured in the open access area near the south shore weir / fish entrance.
+Surface water velocities will be measured in the open access area near the north powerhouse weir / fish entrance.
 The surface velocity will be measured using a piece of woody debris (stick, bark) or water bubble timed over a marked fixed distance.
 The measurement of the water velocity at this location typifies the velocity conditions throughout the length of the channel.

 Subsurface water velocity will be measured and reported once per month using an underwater flowmeter.
 The average velocity will be calculated using several measurements taken at various depths across the width of the channel that best represents the average subsurface flow.
 The measurements will be taken at a location in the channel that represents the overall flow characteristic.